-There is nothing better than a refreshing meal or drink on a hot summer’s day.
-From chilled cocktails and cold soups to fresh berries and fruit salads, the season is filled with produce that keeps hydration in mind.
+There is literally nothing better than a refreshing meal or drink on a hot summer’s day.
+From chilled cocktails and cold soups to fresh berries and fruit salads, the season is filled with produce with hydration in mind.
 We rounded up a few of the most revitalizing fruits and veggies to help you beat the summer heat.
 Take a look!

 It really can’t get easier than this.
 Two summer staples in one dish, and all it takes is a single ingredient.

 Get the recipe on Pure Wow.

 Scoop out the watermelon and pass it through a juicer.
 Garnish with mint or basil leaves, plus a splash of lime.

 TIP: Excess salt, sugar, and carbs can weigh you down, and when it comes to the summer heat, that is one thing you certainly don’t want.
 Avoid heavy meals and overly processed ingredients.
 Take advantage of natural ingredients and locally sourced fruits and veggies.

 Yep, it’s a thing.
 And a delicious one at that.
 This clever take features roasted watermelon with a savory cheese and balsamic vinegar garnish.